rsalikhov/pao/ponderthis_july2019/README.md

 I used **CP Optimizer** provided by IBM as optimization engine.
 The optimization model was written in **OPL**.

 On the one hand, we need to find the non-intersecting knight's cycle with minimum polygon area.
-We should solve the minimization problem - minimize polygon area of khight's cycle depending on board size (X,Y).
+We should solve the minimization problem - minimize polygon area of knight's cycle depending on board size (X,Y).

 The results are given in the table below.